charliezye/charlie-vault/Work/Job Search/Company Specific Notes/B&D/John Finnegan Interview.md

 -   All of the development thus far has been done by an external agency (Yonder Agency) and this individual will oversee the external agency, quarterbacking everything as it pertains to B&D Industrial and the OptiPro SaaS Product.
 -   They need someone with strong communications skills, poise, and the ability to challenge/make recommendations on technologies to the folks at Yonder Agency, while communicating with leadership, stakeholders, and customers to illicit the correct requirements to improve the product.

-###### Rittal
-- Noticed they had IIOT for cooling systems
-- What made you leave to come to B&D?

-Has Optipro been deployed in many manufacturing facilities yet?

-###### What do you want OptiPro to become?

-- What's your long-term vision for the product?
-- What's your vision for my involvement and long-term role with the product/future products at your company?
-- How much of the future vision of the product will be in my hands?
-	- With regards to implementation decisions leading to intended outcomes
-	- With regards to internal application architecture/team decisions

 ## My Pitch